-DONGWOOK LEE, beauty and disturbing humanoid sculptures
+DONGWOOK LEE, beautiful and disturbing humanoid sculptures

 Korean artist Dong Wook Lee has a special relationship with the human body and an innovative and creative approach to art.
 He blends hyper-realistic miniatures made of a material called Sculpie with a modern reinterpretation of the daily life.